 300g butternut squash

 Pre-heat the oven to 200C/400F/ Gas Mark 6.
 Peel the squash, halve it, de-seed it and cut it into thick slices.
 Place in a single layer in a roasting tin, drizzle with oil, season with salt and pepper and cook in the oven for 15- 20 minutes until just tender.
 When cool enough to handle, cut into bite-sized pieces, saving a couple of crescents for garnish.
 Set aside.

 Peel the garlic, shallots and ginger.
 Remove the tough outer leaves of the lemongrass and discard.
 De-seed the chillies if you like, or leave them in.

 Chop everything finely and add to a food processor along with the cumin and half of the coriander.
 Whizz until everything is very finely chopped, scraping down the sides as necessary, then add the fish sauce and process again.

 Pour in the coconut milk, then add the boiling water.
 Sprinkle in the bouillon powder and stir.
-Gently bring to a boil, then reduce to heat and simmer for 10 minutes until slightly reduced and thickened.
+Gently bring to a boil, then reduce the heat and simmer for 10 minutes until slightly reduced and thickened.

 Add the tomatoes and cook gently until they are tender but still have some bite … you want them to hold their shape.
 Fold in the chunks of butternut squash and simmer gently until they’re heated through and the sauce amalgamates nicely.
 Stir in the rest of the coriander, roughly chopped, saving a few sprigs for garnish.